scattercz/consistence-jms-serializer-symfony/readme.md

 This bundle provides integration of [Consistence](https://github.com/consistence/consistence) value objects for [JMS Serializer](http://jmsyst.com/libs/serializer) so that you can use them in your serialization mappings.

 For now, the only integration which is needed is for [Enums](https://github.com/consistence/consistence/blob/master/docs/Enum/enums.md), see the examples below.

+This bundle was updated so it is now working in Symfony 5 and PHP 7.4.

 Usage
 -----